Anubhab-Das/OLLAMA_Web_search_Assistant/README.md

 The token is stored in 'content', and the complete message is stored in our empty list.

+**AGENT FUNCTION THAT CREATES A SEARCH QUERY TO SEARCH ON DUCKDUCKGO**

+-This function transforms the input received from the user and converts it into a query which will be used to search on DuckDuckGo.

+Content will store the query which will be called by our worker function ai_search().

 **WORKER FUNCTION TO SEARCH THE GENERATED QUERY ON DUCKDUCKGO**